 Why use strengths and why is it important to connect dots between strengths and everyday work life?

-People who use their strengths more have more self-belief, feel more happier, have higher self-esteem, higher confidence, have more energy, build resilience, feel less stress, achieve goals, learn faster.
+People who use their strengths more have more self-belief, feel happier, have higher self-esteem, higher confidence, have more energy, build resilience, feel less stress, achieve goals, learn faster.
 Research results confirm strengths improve so many things, including productivity and engagement of people at their workplace.

-Here are some conclusion from research:
+Here is some conclusion from the research:

 People who used their strengths in new and different ways reported higher levels of happiness and lower levels of depression.
 (Seligman, Steen, Park and Peterson, 2005)